benchopt/benchopt/doc/tutorials/add_solver.rst

     class Solver(BaseSolver):
         name = 'skglm'

-To help benchopt with managing solver requirements, we enclosed the module imports in the context manager ``safe_import_context``, except benchopt imports.
+Besides, to help benchopt with managing solver requirements, we enclosed the module imports in the context manager ``safe_import_context``, except for benchopt imports.

 .. note::

-    Benchopt uses the context ``safe_import_context`` to identify missing imports, skip uninstalled solvers, ...
+    Benchopt uses the context manager ``safe_import_context`` to identify missing imports, skip uninstalled solvers, ...
 For more details refer to :class:`~benchopt.safe_import_context` documentation.